Wilton Public & Gregg Free Library

 Meetings and Greetings

-The next Trustees meeting will be held on Friday, April 19th at 8am in the historical meeting room of the library.
-(Weather conditions permitting)
+The next Trustees meeting will be held on Friday, October 18 at 8AM in the historical meeting room of the library.
+Ring the doorbell for access to the meeting.

 Come get your library card!